ZhouJoseph/Orthogonal-range-tree-visualization/README.md

 ![Orthogonal-range-tree-visualization][tree]

-There exists an optimized version: store the last dimension in a fractional cascading fashion rather than a tree.
-The later one increases time complexity for the query of the normal range tree to
+There exists an optimized version: a range three that stores the last dimension in a fractional cascading fashion rather than a tree.
+Because we don't need to search the tree in the last dimension, thus the optimized range tree improves time complexity for the query of the normal range tree to
 - O(log^(d-1)(n) + k)

-### Implementation Difficulties
+### Implementation Details and Difficulties

 #### Algorithm's Side
 For a two dimensional range tree, the horizontal tree leaves are sorted by its x value from small to large, while the vertical tree is sorted by the data's y value from small to large.